 Goals and Mission

-2) Over a five year period, 75% of graduates from the DPD will apply to a supervised practice program within 12 months of DPD completion.
+- Objective 2: 75% of program graduates apply for admission to a supervised practice program prior to or within 12 months of graduation.

 - Objective 3: 50% of program graduates are admitted to a supervised practice program within 12 months of graduation.

 - Objective 4: The program’s one-year pass rate (graduates who pass the registration exam within one year of first attempt) on the CDR credentialing exam for dietitian nutritionists is at least 80%.

 - Objective 5: At least 75% of directors of supervised practice programs will be satisfied with Murray State University DPD graduates’ preparedness for supervised practice.

 - Objective 6: At least 75% of graduates who respond to the DPD graduate survey will report that they either “agree” or “strongly agree” that they felt adequately prepared for the dietetic internship program.

 Goal 2: Graduates will be prepared for community engagement and contribution.